 - Massachusetts Institute of Technology (MIT) - largest employer in Cambridge.

 - Liberty Mutual Group - Insurance and Financial Products - 4th largest mployer in Boston.

 - Boston Public Schools

 - Milton Hospital

 Number Five Best Place

 Money Magazine in 2009 featured Milton as the 5th Best Place to Live in America.
-The town moved up from 7th place among the Top 10 in 2007.
+The town moved up from 7th place among the Top 10 in the 2000s.

 Located just under 10 miles south from Boston on I-93, Milton is a quickly growing suburb with access to equal numbers of jobs within a 25-mile radius equivalent to Boston itself.
 Within even just 5 miles of Milton are over 16,000 job listings.